 Writer’s Digest feature Six Logical Writing Structures over on their site.
 They focus on more complex essay structures such as the: Categorical (structured work around a series of categories), Evaluative (analysing the positives and negatives for an issue), Chronological (more likely used for creative pieces – chronological structure is about a structure that tells the narrative than follows a sequential order), Comparative (a structure that focuses on deeper explanation of why one solution to a problem is far more appropriate than another or why one novel is a greater work of literature than another), Sequential (step-by-step) and Causal (cause and effect focused) structures.
 It is also worth keeping in mind that essay structures will need to adapt to the type of essay that is being written.
 There are some small but distinct differences between: a book review essay, a discussion essay, a comparison essay, and a literature review essay, for example.

-One key element to remember is that however you adapt the five paragraph structure, try to avoid including too many main arguments (or Body paragraphs) in your essay.
-The suggestion, according to George A. Miller’s The Magical Number Seven, Plus or Minus Two Some Limits on Our Capacity for Processing Information, is that the human mind can only hold seven (plus or minus) pieces of information at once.
+However you adapt the five paragraph structure, try to avoid including too many main arguments (or Body paragraphs) in your essay.
+According to George A. Miller’s The Magical Number Seven, Plus or Minus Two Some Limits on Our Capacity for Processing Information, the human mind can only hold seven pieces of information at once.
 This means that going overboard on your number of body paragraphs may end up confusing your audience, rather than convincing them that you are making a powerful argument.

 The idea of structure often seems incongruous with the idea of creativity.
 How can something be both structured and creative?
 Here is a popular term that might explain precisely how: The Three-Act Structure.

 The Three-Act Structure is a structuring tool used by many authors and screenwriters to help structure and organise their writing in a technical manner.
-Act 1 is the Set Up or the Beginning; Act 2 is the Confrontation, Middle or Conflict; Act 3 is the Conclusion or Resolution.
+Act 1 is the Set Up or the Beginning.
+After which Act 2 is the Confrontation, Middle or Conflict.
+Then Act 3 is the Conclusion or Resolution.

 In a Three-Act Structure you start with Act 1 as your Beginning.
 The reason why this beginning point is also called the Set Up is because this is where the author introduces their main characters, the world of their story and any other important elements.
 Remember of course Chekhov’s Gun here: and anything that is introduced must have a purpose.
 As seen in the diagram above, Act 1 involves some foreshadowing of future events with the inclusion of an ‘inciting incident’ – an event which sets up future conflict.
 After all, all excellent stories need conflict.